driving in tenerife

 There is also a quaint custom amongst native Tenerife drivers.
 If they see anyone they know walking down the street, they will just stop their cars in the middle of the road to have a chat with them, without a thought for other drivers.
 Just bear with them.
 It's their way.

-For any of you who are in mainland Spain, why not check out comprehensive information on driving in mainland Spain.
+For any of you who are in mainland Spain, why not check out comprehensive information on

 DRIVING IN TENERIFE ON THE MOTORWAY